-May it be Your will, Lord, our God and the God of our ancestors, that we be like the head (to lead) and not like the tail (to follow).
+--May it be Your will, Lord, our God and the God of our ancestors, that we be like a head (to lead) and not like a tail (to follow).

 There is one type of food that is actually avoided on Rosh Hashana: Nuts.
 They are not eaten since the numeric value of the Hebrew word for nut, egoz, is equivalent to the numeric value for the Hebrew word for sin, chayt.